 There are a couple of options here.
 You can bring the cargo down to Dover to load with the container on the ground or we can bring the container up to a UK address for you to load.
 If you would like to load at your address, the container will arrive on the back of a trailer around 5ft off the ground.
 If you require the container to be placed on the ground at your residence, this will require specialist haulage.

-If you are loading the container at the port or at your residence on the back of a trailer, you will get 2 hours to load a 10ft and 3 hours to load a 20ft and 40ft.
+If you are loading the container at the port or at your residence on the back of a trailer, you will get 3 hours to load a 20ft and 40ft container.
 If you require the container to be placed on the ground to load at your residence, it will require specialist haulage and you will have an AM or PM slot only.